SavinaySingh/PlatePal/README.md

 The notebook is located in the `notebook` folder under the name `model_explanation.ipynb`.
 You can open and run this notebook to explore the model's workings and the comparative analysis.
 ## Future Work
 - **Expand Data Sources**: Incorporate additional APIs and web scraping methods to gather menu data from more restaurants.
-- **Improve Recommendation Algorithms**: Experiment with more advanced algorithms, such as machine learning models, to enhance recommendation accuracy.
-Utilize advanced indexing methods like FAISS (Facebook AI Similarity Search) to improve the speed and efficiency of similarity searches in high-dimensional spaces.
+- **Improve Recommendation Algorithms**: Utilize advanced indexing methods like FAISS (Facebook AI Similarity Search) to improve the speed and efficiency of similarity searches in high-dimensional spaces.
 Leverage LLMs to automatically extract themes and keywords from reviews and menu descriptions.
 - **User Interface**: Develop a user-friendly interface to allow restaurant owners and suppliers to easily access and utilize the application.

 ## Conclusion